Canada Post Disruption Alert Level: MEDIUM

 • A digitally-signed SPC form and affixed survey plan image.

-Once the plan has been reviewed by Surveyor General Operations staff and it is found to be acceptable, the land surveyor will be notified of approval by email.
+Once the plan has been reviewed by Surveyor General Operations staff and it is found to be acceptable, the land surveyor will be notified of approval by email and provided a copy of the Surveyor General certification page on the DSPL where applicable.
+The land surveyor or their client can now gather the necessary additional consents and approvals on the DSPL form and submit the plan for land title registration.

 There are occasions when a land surveyor will have prepared a posting plan that shows new posts set at corners of a titled, Crown-owned parcel when no associated offer was made by the Ministry of Water, Land and Resource Stewardship.
 In these situations, the reason for the survey should be noted on the application (in the Explanatory Notes field) and fees for the plan submission to Surveyor General Operations are not required.
 The checkbox with the wording “This is a fee-exempt BC government application” should be checked.